jjinking/designing-data-intensive/NOTES.md

 Single tool is not enuf, and we end up using multiple tools; Application code has to make sure they're all in sync

+### Reliability

+Software works correctly despite hardware/software faults or human error

+**fault**: a single component of a system deviating from its spec

+**failure**: the system as a whole stops providing service

+We can build **resiliant**, **fault-tolerant** systems that can automatically recover from certian kinds of faults, not all.

+Netflix's *Chaos Monkey* is a tool to test fault-tolerance.

+#### Hardware faults
+  - Use multiple servers that are less reliable
+  - Use software fault-tolerance techniques to recover from servers going down

+Scalability - reasonable ways to deal with growth in volume and complexity

+Maintainability - engineers should be able to productively maintain current functionality and adapt to new use cases

+#### Software errors